 5 Top Tips to be a Great IT Trainer

-Last week I had the pleasure of being a practice learner for our 4 day TPMA Certification Essentials course.
+Last week I had the pleasure of being a practice learner for our Train the IT Trainer Essentials course.

-The delegates taking the course had been working on their skills all week, learning to become effective IT trainers.
-They did really well, but it was a real eye-opener for me at how hard being an IT trainer really is.
+The delegates taking the course had been working on their skills for several days, learning to become effective IT trainers.
+They did really well, and it was a real eye-opener for me at how hard being an IT trainer really is.

 Why not sign up to our newsletter?